We're going back to Albuquerque...

 News first broke on November 6 that the acclaimed show’s creator Vince Gilligan is planning a brand new movie that will have concrete ties to the same universe in which aspiring meth “cooks” Walter White and Jesse Pinkman fucked shit up across five stunning seasons from 2008 to 2013.
 Breaking Bad star Bryan Cranston also confirmed that, yes, a new movie is definitely in the works – and that he’d be up for reprising his role as Walt, too.

-Details about the movie – which will follow the ongoing Better Call Saul as the second spin-off to emerge from the story of the original show – are only just emerging, and they’ll only continue to do so, as filming on the project is set to begin in the coming weeks.
+Details about the movie – which will follow the ongoing Better Call Saul as the second spin-off to emerge from the story of the original show – are still emerging, and they’ll only continue to do so as filming on the project is set to begin in the coming weeks.
 But, for now, here’s everything we know so far about the upcoming Breaking Bad movie.

 Is there a title for the Breaking Bad movie?

-According to sources close to the project, the film is currently going by the working title ‘Greenbrier’.
-That could just be a holding name for the project or something to throw us off the scent entirely.
+According to sources close to the project, the film is going by the working title ‘Greenbrier’.
+That could just be a holding name for the project, or something to throw us off the scent entirely.

 Do we know when it might be released?

 Not just yet.
-But, with filming set to begin in mid-November, we could speculate that we might see the Breaking Bad film in late 2019 at the earliest.
+But, with filming beginning in November 2018 we could speculate that we might see the Breaking Bad film in late 2019 at the earliest.

-It’s also not clear yet whether the movie will be released in cinemas or as a TV movie.
-Gilligan did re-sign a new deal with Sony Pictures Television (which produced Breaking Bad) back in July, with this upcoming film set to be the first project to emerge from the three-year partnership.
+Creator Vince Gilligan re-signed a new deal with Sony Pictures Television (which produced Breaking Bad) back in July 2018, with this upcoming film set to be the first project to emerge from the three-year partnership.

 Is there a trailer?